Circuit Court procedures

 - You may hand a copy of the Civil Bill to the defendant personally

-- A copy may be given to the defendant's spouse, civil partner, relative or employee at the defendant’s residence or workplace, as long as that person is not under 16 years of age
+- If attempts to serve the defendant personally have been unsuccessful, a copy of the notice can be given to the respondent’s spouse, civil partner, child (if they live with the respondent), employee or agent at the respondent’s last known residence or workplace, as long as that person is not under 16 years of age

 Entering an appearance

 To enter an appearance, the defendant must lodge an Entry of appearance form at the Circuit Court office.
-A copy of the form must also be given to the plaintiff's solicitor.
+A copy of the form must also be given to the plaintiff or the plaintiff's solicitor.

 Delivering the defence